While stocks historically have been volatile, especially in response to major domestic or world events,

 of a consistent approach, based on time in the market — not

 market timing.
-For example, selling when markets decline can
+For example, selling when markets decline

-Turnarounds can happen quickly and typically have been
+direction.
+Turnarounds can happen quickly and typically

-effect on an investment portfolio.
+a significant effect on an investment portfolio.

 Value of an investment plan

-History shows that it is rare for the stock market to have two
+History shows that it is rare for the stock market to have two bad

-longer than bear markets.
+than bear markets.